B.Sc Renal Dialysis Technology

 - Study Mode: Full-time

-- Clinical Exposure: Dialysis units and nephrology departments
+- Clinical Exposure: Hospitals, dialysis centres, nephrology departments

 Eligibility Criteria